Skip to main content

 Spondylolisthesis

 Spondylolisthesis occurs when one vertebra slips forward over the one below it.
-While this sounds concerning, many cases can be managed effectively with proper treatment.
+While this sounds concerning, many cases — especially low-grade slips — can be managed effectively without surgery.
 Understanding your specific type and grade helps determine the best approach.
+When surgery is needed, lumbar fusion (TLIF or PLIF) is the standard treatment to prevent further vertebral slippage, often combined with lumbar laminectomy to decompress nerves.
+If you are weighing whether your spondylolisthesis has reached the surgical threshold, a second-opinion consultation can help review all your options.

 At Greenberg Spine, Dr. Greenberg brings expertise from fellowship training at Mayo Clinic, Johns Hopkins, and Brown University to provide comprehensive care for spondylolisthesis.
 Our approach focuses on stabilizing the spine while preserving as much normal function as possible.